ARM-software/EndpointAI/Kernels/Research/CMSIS-Stream/README.md

 The format is : func (STREAM_MEMREQ, \*ptr1, \*ptr2, \*ptr3):

--   The first pointer is preallocated by the scheduler to a memory space of 7 words of 32bits.
+-   The first pointer is a memory space of 7 words of 32bits.
 The SWC will fill this area with up to 6 memory allocation requests terminated with "0".
 Each word is a bit-field (description in "A.4 Memory types") giving the size of the memory buffer, the byte alignment and the recommended speed.
 The memory can be declared "static" or "working"(or "scratch memory area"), depending if the content needs to be preserved between two calls.
 The first memory request is the "instance", which holds pointers to static and working memory buffers.
 The pointer to this memory area is reused in all the other SWC commands.

--   The second parameter is pointing to an table of the stream formats used (see "A.3 Stream digital "data formats\"").
-This information (buffer size, sampling rate, interleaving scheme) can be used by the SWC to request the minimum amount of memory.
+-   The second parameter is pointing to a table of the stream formats used (see "A.3 Stream digital "data formats\"").
+This information (buffer size, sampling rate, interleaving scheme) can be used by the SWC to adjust the request to the minimum amount of memory.

 -   The last parameter is *TBD* and reserved for a SWC activation protocol with key exchanges